mattermost/docs/source/deployment/sso-saml-technical.rst

  bM441nuRIzAjKeMM8RhegMFjZ4L4xPBHhAfHYqgnYDQnSxC++Qn5IocWuzuBGz7JQmT9C57nxjxgbFIatiqUCQN17aYrLn/mWE09C5mJMYlcV68ibEkbR/JKUQ+2u/N+mSD4/C/QvFvuB6BcJaXaz0h7NwGhHROUte6MoGJKMPE=

-AuthNRequests can also be signed by Mattermost in v5.14 and later, in which case the XML payload contains the following:
+AuthNRequests can also be signed by Mattermost in v5.14 and later, in which case the XML payload similar to:

 .. code-block:: XML